The Cross-Lingual Cost: Retrieval Biases in RAG over Arabic-English Corpora: Experiments

 \subsection{The Source of the Cross-Lingual Failure}

-Notice that in our current setup, referred to from now on as the \direct setting, multilinguality arises from both the corpus and the queries.
-This creates two main challenges.
-First, the retriever must handle cross-lingual queries, ranking documents in language X given a query in language Y. Second, it must rank documents across languages without introducing bias toward either a high-resource language or the user language.
+Notice that in our current setup, referred to from now on as the \direct setting, we face two key challenges due to multilinguality.
+Firstly, ``query-document language mismatch'' requires the retriever to rank documents in one language in response to queries in another.
+Secondly, ``document-document language mismatch'' necessitates ranking documents across various languages without favoring high-resource languages or the user's language.

 To determine which of these challenges is primarily responsible for the observed failures, we conducted the following experiment.
 We modified the retriever from the \direct setting to search only within the correct language.
-Specifically, for a document language X, the \oracle retriever returns the top results exclusively in language X, completely excluding language Y. Hence, while the user query can still be in a different language, all retrieved passages, and therefore all subsequent stages of re-ranking and generation, operate exclusively on monolingual documents.
-This setup allows us to isolate the challenges of multilingual query embeddings while avoiding issues related to multilingual document embeddings.
+Specifically, for query corresponding to a (ground truth) document language X, the \oracle retriever returns the top results exclusively in language X, completely excluding language Y. Hence, the \oracle retriever has the "query-document language mismatch" challenge but completely avoids the "document-document language mismatch" challenge.

 We stress that the oracle is used only for analysis purposes, since in practice we do not have access to the document language ahead of time.
-The first two bars in each subfigure of Figure~\ref{fig:hit20:all} present the Hit@20 performance of the \direct and \oracle retrievers, broken down by user-document language combinations, as well as overall.
+The first two bars in each subfigure of Figure~\ref{fig:hit20:all} present the Hit@20 performance of the \direct and \oracle retrievers, broken down by query-document language combinations, as well as overall indicating the performance over the entire benchmark.

 We observe two clear phenomena.
-First, the \oracle retriever achieves nearly identical performance across all user and document language pairs, suggesting there are essentially no failures related to the query embeddings.
+First, the \oracle retriever achieves nearly identical performance across all query and document language pairs, suggesting there are essentially no failures related to the query-document language mismatch challenge.
 In contrast, the gap between the \direct and \oracle retrievers can be substantial in many cross-lingual cases.
-This indicates that the main source of failure lies in the multilingual document embeddings, specifically the retriever’s ability to rank documents across languages.
+This indicates that the main source of failure lies in the document-document language mismatch challenge, namely the retriever’s ability to rank documents across languages.

-The results suggests that while semantic similarity is well captured within a single language, the embeddings struggle in cross-lingual settings.
+The results suggests that while semantic similarity is well captured within a single language, the retrievers struggle in cross-lingual settings.
 For instance, \BGE appears to favor English passages when the user query is in English, while \Efive may exhibit a tendency to prefer passages in the same language as the user query.